Department of Public Administration

 Local Government Innovation Research

-The division has recently launched a research program in innovation in local governments.
+The department has recently launched a research program in innovation in local governments.
 This program examines the critical success factors for innovations with a focus on management.

 Public Budgeting and Financial Management

 Faculty are involved in a wide range of research projects on various aspects of public budgeting and financial management, including fiscal aspects of collaboration, fiscal decentralization in Thailand, and curricula for public budgeting and financial management specializations.

 - Thurmaier, Kurt and David Mitchell, “(Re)Defining the Disarticulated Municipality: Budget Accountability for Networked Governance,” presented at the 2013 ABFM conference, October 3-5, 2013, Washington, DC.
 Under review.